Gradient Starvation: A Learning Proclivity in Neural Networks: Theoretical Results

-where $\eta$ is the learning rate.
-Replacing the earlier definition of the feature in Eq. \ref{eq:z}, we get,

-Analyzing the qualitative properties of this dynamical system, we note that the logarithm terms act as barrier terms that keep the system within the domain $\alpha \in (0,1)$.
-The other term depends on the matrix $\v{U}\v{S}^2\v{U}^T$, which is positive definite.
-This implies that this term drives the system towards the origin and therefore drives the learning.
+where $\eta$ is the learning rate (see SM~\ref{app:legendre} for more details).
+For this dynamical system, we see that the logarithm term acts as barriers that keep $\alpha_i \in (0,1)$.
+The other term depends on the matrix $\v{U}\v{S}^2\v{U}^T$, which is positive definite, and thus pushes the system towards the origin and therefore drives learning.

-We can show that the learning converges towards an optimal point as $t \rightarrow \infty$. \begin{theorem} Any fixed points of the autonomous system in Eq. \ref{eq:vector_system} is attractive in the domain $\alpha_i \in (0,1)$. \end{theorem}